 What You Need to Know

 Online Roulette is a spinning wheel game played in casinos around the globe.
-It is a considered a table game, like blackjack, baccarat, and craps.
+It is considered a table game, like blackjack, baccarat, and craps.
 Online Roulette has been around at least since the 1600s.
-17th-century French mathematician Blaise Pascal designed a roulette wheel, in an attempt to invent a perpetual motion machine.
+17th-century French mathematician Blaise Pascal designed the roulette wheel, in an attempt to invent the perpetual motion machine.

 While Blaise Pascal failed, he did invent a device useful to centuries of gaming operators.
 The game is thought to have been played by French gamblers throughout much of the 18th century.
 Roulette was being played in the Palace of Versailles during the reign of Louis XVI.
 French novels of the 1790s also mention the game.

 In the past two centuries, roulette has achieved global prominence.
 Several variants of the roulette game are played in casinos.
 House rules have been devised on both sides of the Atlantic Ocean, leading to vastly different games.
 In real money online casinos, the different versions of online roulette are offered.
 Because some offer better odds than others, it’s important to know which to play.
 Before we discuss the variants, let’s look at the rules that are the same in all versions.

 #1 Ranked Online Casino Site